 In the United States, the Americans with Disabilities Acts (ADA) has strict rules about ADA accessible signage in public buildings such as office buildings, schools, restaurants, and hotels.
 The objective of these standards is to ensure easy access, consistency, and a positive interactive experience for all persons with disabilities, regardless of what type of public building they visit.

 Whether you need wayfinding signage or ADA signage printing for your building’s entrance, elevator, bathroom, or other location, the requirements are quite specific for:

 - Mounting & installation

 At PRI Graphics, we specialize in printing all types of signage and understand the ADA requirements.
 We can ensure that your new ADA signs are completely compliant.

 Below, we cover the basics so you can have a better understanding of what is required in ADA sign printing:

-- ADA signage must have a non-glare finish
+- ADA signs must have a non-glare finish.

-- Both employee and public areas require the proper ADA signage
+- Both employee and public areas require the proper signage.

 - There are exact sizing and spacing standards for Braille.